cantino/twitter_to_csv/README.markdown

 This filter isn't perfect and will have both false positives and false negatives, but it works pretty well.

-## URLS
+## URLS, Hashtags, and User Mentions

-You can extract URLs from the tweet into their own columns by including `--url-columns 3`, for example, to get up to 3 extracted URLs in their own columns.
+You can extract URLs, Hashtags, and User Mentions from the tweet into their own columns by using `--url-columns`, `--hashtag-columns`, and `--user-mention-columns`.
+For example, you could use `--url-columns 3` to get up to 3 extracted URLs in their own columns.

+## Sentiment Tagging

+Twitter To CSV can compute an average sentiment score for each tweet.
+Provide `--compute-sentiment` to use this feature.
+The [AFINN-111](http://fnielsen.posterous.com/old-anew-a-sentiment-about-sentiment-analysis) valence database is used to look up the valence of each recognized word, then the average is computed, only considering words that have some known valence associated.
+That is, "I love cheese" only has one word with valence, "love" with a score of 3, so the average is 3.
+"I love cheese and like bread", on the other hand, has two words with valence, "love" (3) and "like" (2), and so has an average valence of (3 + 2) / 2, or 2.5.
+The library will break hyphenated words up and score them as separate words unless the whole thing has a single known valence.

 ## Mind the Gap